Swadesh13/gestures-dataset-blog/index.md

 ### Week 7 (18 - 24 July, 2021 )

 `Conv3D` layers in a VGG-like architecture seemed to give the best results at accuracy and precision of 72%, but there is a large overfitting.
+Over the week, I continued checking with various combinations.
+I also got to know about Optical Flow and started studying on its applications in gesture recognition.
+However, as Mahnaz pointed out it will detect every small change in the background as well as detect zoom on the data.
+So, I had to discard the idea.

+### Week 8 (25 - 31 July, 2021)

+After certain changes in parameters and number of layers, the precision increased to 74%.
+Since it is 3D data, direct LSTM layers are not compatible and even `ConvLSTM2D` did not work very well on the data (even with bidirectional).
+I also checked by subtracting the mean but that did not help.
+Also, I built the Singularity container with the model deployed in it and detections shown so that the container can be used in the future.

+### Week 9 (01 - 07 August, 2021)
+The final 2 weeks of GSoC begins.
+Even though my mentor has asked me to start wrapping and tidying up everything and prepare to showcase the projects, I will try one time to develop some kind of attention mechanism based model.
+After that I need to finish up with the code and Container for final review.
+The model will be simple.
+2 consecutive frames will be input to feature extractors and then the features can be concatenated to pass through LSTMs for time dependent feature detection such as gestures.
+Will update with the results if successful.